Strings

 Syntax :

-The private members are accessible only two their own class’s members.
-On the other hand, public members are not only accessible to their own members, but also from out side the class.
-The members in the beginning of the class without any access specifier are private by default.
+The private members are accessible only to their own class’s members.
+On the other hand, public members are not only accessible to their own members, but also from outside the class.
+The members at the beginning of the class without any access specifier are private by default.

 Example :